AstraLuma/astraluma.com/content/ssh-subsystems.md

 Few of these are particularly well standardized, several are fairly complex, and almost none are commonly available on clients.
 And no clients share authentication information.
+And almost none store their authentication credentials securely.

 In addition, the constant sending of authentication information directly leads to the [CRIME](https://en.wikipedia.org/wiki/CRIME) attack.